-If an assessment or referral indicates that a pupil has additional learning needs the parents and the pupil will always be consulted with regards to future provision.
-Parents are invited to attend meetings with external agencies regarding their child, and are kept up to date and consulted on any points of action drawn up in regards to the provision for their child.
-The school's SEND link (Mrs P Brown) governor may be contacted at the school in relation to SEND matters.
+If an assessment or referral indicates that a pupil has additional learning needs, the parents and the pupil will always be consulted with regards to future provision.
+Parents are invited to attend meetings with external agencies regarding their child and are kept up to date and consulted on any points of action drawn up in regards to the provision for their child.
+The school's SEND link (Mrs C Allen) governor may be contacted at the school in relation to SEND matters.

-16. Links with other schools
+16. Links with SENCO's in the MAT

-The SENCo works in partnership with the Inclusion Directors in the following secondary schools: Preston Manor, Claremont, Kingsbury and Alperton.
-This enables the partnership to build a bank of joint resources and to share advice, training and development activities and expertise.
+The SENCo works in partnership with the Inclusion Directors in the All Saints Trust.
+This enables the MAT to build trust wide initiatives; build a bank of joint resources and to share advice, training and development activities and expertise.